mateuadsuara/hof/hof.md

 puts_eligible_driver_names.call file
 ```

-But that will solve a bit of the problem only for this concrete scenario.
+But that will solve a part of the problem and only for this concrete scenario.
 We don't want to be tied to `eligible_driver_names` so we can reuse it in more scenarios.
 We could generalise it a bit more by passing it as a parameter like this:

 ```ruby
 puts_each = lambda{|collection, stream|